Breakfast News: Business Breakfast

 Business Breakfast was a daily news programme which aired between 6 am and 7 am, directly preceding Breakfast News.
 Initially the programme aired as part of Breakfast News broadcasting between 6:34 am and 6:55 am.
-From Tuesday 4 January 2000 Business Breakfast was subsumed into the BBC Breakfast News programme with Breakfast News starting at 6 am each weekday.
-Business Breakfast remained as a feature not a separate programme however, with business news a key feature in the first hour of the programme.
+From Tuesday 4 January 2000, Business Breakfast was subsumed into Breakfast News with Breakfast News starting at 6 am each weekday.
+Business Breakfast remained as a feature, not a separate programme, however, with business news a key feature in the first hour of the programme.

 Breakfast News Extra

 Breakfast News Extra launched on 5 February 1996, as an attempt to compete against Lorraine Kelly on GMTV.
 The programme was presented from the Breakfast News office, on a blue sofa initially, and hosted by Juliet Morris.
-It was short-lived, and was axed in the summer of 1997 with the last edition shown on 29 August 1997.
+It was short-lived, and was cancelled in the summer of 1997 with the last edition shown on 29 August 1997.
 By this stage the main BBC Breakfast News had undergone a dramatic visual revamp with a new studio set which included sofas alongside the main presentation desk.